 The English Proficiency Certification was created to help English Language Learners bridge from high school to college.
 This 18-credit certification will spend 25 hours per week working on language, writing, reading/comprehension, computer skills and public speaking.
 Upon successful completion students will be nationally certified and well as receive a Microsoft Word Certification.

-See information on this program above in this catalog under Scranton.
+See information on this program above in Medical Assisting section of this catalog under Scranton.

 Pennsylvania Municipal Police Basic Training Program (ACT 120)